SDL-Hercules-390/hyperion/readme/README.AIX.md

 ```
 ./configure  &&  make  &&  make install
 ```
     (or you can run each command separately if you want).

 3. That's it!
 Enjoy your private mainframe. :)

 The above is based on efforts done by Alexey Bozrikov [bozy@fgm.com.cy], Harold Grovesteen [h.grovsteen@tx.rr.com] and Fish [fish@softdevlabs.com] on the Hercules-390 Yahoo group list during the month of October 2009.

-## Still remaining TODO:
+## ToDo:
+The followings items are still remaining to do:
   - Get SCSI tape working: resolve `<sys/mtio.h> header & 'struct mtget'` issue(s).
 ```
 #if defined( HAVE_STRUCT_MTGET_MT_GSTAT )